aoieop/aoieop.github.io/README.md

 in two meals.
 But I think I will give myself a pass because I was physically unable to get breakfast this morning.

 Not sure exactly how much I should be writing to a public journal, but I will be considering a little bit of feedback.

+## 09/21/2025

+I think I want to create beauty.
+I have no outlet for my thoughts, and when I try to bring my ideas to life, I get disappointed.
+I neither have mastery over words nor images.
+I would like to create poetry, I would like create paintings, but I currently stand at a state where my skills on both fronts are still developing.
+I'm not at the point where I can fully utilizse inspiration.
+With photos, I think I have a clear concept of what is good and what looks good.
+I am also able to more easily produce and alter photographs.
+With art, I have a sense of what looks good, just not a means of producing and altering.
+With writing, I have neither sense a sense of quality nor the skill to produce.

+I think I need to resume reading again.
+I need to read poetry, I need to practice painting.
+I need to stop disappointing myself.